 One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.89% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Chattahoochee Hills does not have a public transit system used by locals to get to and from work.
+Chattahoochee Hills is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Chattahoochee Hills are among the most well-educated in the nation: 48.10% of adults in Chattahoochee Hills have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.